highruned/dogeify/README.md

     createuser -P -e dogeify

-Run these in your Postgres console:
+First, import `db.sql` into Postgres.
+Then, run these in your Postgres console:

     GRANT ALL PRIVILEGES ON DATABASE "dogeify" to dogeify;
     GRANT ALL PRIVILEGES ON TABLE "sites" TO dogeify;